SimonCousaert/SimonCousaert.github.io/_pages/professional.md

 ## *6-month position @ UCL Centre for Blockchain Technology - Research Assistant (2021)*

 Full-time position.
 Research about various topics in DeFi, including
-- [SoK: Automated Market Maker (AMM) basedDecentralized Exchanges (DEXs)](https://arxiv.org/abs/2103.12732)SoK: Automated Market Maker (AMM) basedDecentralized Exchanges (DEXs) -- Co-author -- Researching general framework for AMMs, based on AMM Preliminaries, Economics and Formalization of Mechanics
+- [SoK: Automated Market Maker (AMM) basedDecentralized Exchanges (DEXs)](https://arxiv.org/abs/2103.12732) -- Co-author -- Researching general framework for AMMs, based on AMM Preliminaries, Economics and Formalization of Mechanics
 - SoK: Yield Aggregators in DeFi -- Leading -- Creating a taxonomy of yield aggregating protocols and a general framework for strategies in yield farming by analyzing smart contracts of money legos in all layers

 ## *6-month Internship @ Keyrock - Business Analyst (2020-2021)*